 They had been trained by the capable Gaven Holden-Smith of Holden-Smith Tracking and Conservation and have been donated to Kruger thanks to funding from Star Project in San Francisco and Wuppertal Zooverein in Germany.

 But the truth is in the world of anti-poaching it is not all cute and cuddly puppies or dramatic grenade launchers and helicopters.
 Sometimes it is the day to day stuff that these organisations really need.
-Hence why on the day of the dog handover the K9 Centre also received donations of a high pressure cleaner from Karcher, LED spot lights for the section rangers from MSC LED Lighting Solutions, alongside chains, harnesses, bite suites, mattresses, grooming brushes, transport boxes, dog bowls, materials for new kennels and Hills dog food all organised by various regions of the SANParks Honorary Rangers.
+Hence why on the day of the dog handover the K9 Centre also received donations of a high-pressure cleaner from Karcher, LED spotlights for the section rangers from MSC LED Lighting Solutions, alongside chains, harnesses, bite suits, mattresses, grooming brushes, transport boxes, dog bowls, materials for new kennels and Hills dog food all organised by various regions of the SANParks Honorary Rangers.